 - Fans of citrus-leather-oud compositions

-- Buyers comparing alternatives to high-priced Middle Eastern niche scents
+- Buyers comparing alternatives to niche Middle Eastern scents

 Who Might Not Enjoy It

-- Those who want sweetness or gourmand warmth
+- Those who prefer sweet or gourmand fragrances

 - Anyone sensitive to leather or dry woods